 \subsection{Cross-Dataset Transfer (SRIF)}

-To test whether SpaceNet9 matcher rankings generalize to other datasets and modality pairs---complementing the SARptical retrieval evidence above---we evaluate on SRIF (affine supervision, 600~pairs) using the same deterministic protocol family.
-Because SpaceNet9, SRIF, and SARptical use different primary metrics (mean tie-point error, mean corner reprojection error, and AUROC respectively), we compare relative rank ordering rather than absolute scores across datasets.
-When comparing SRIF results, we report both lowest mean corner reprojection error and best zero-failure trade-off, since several methods reduce error at the cost of substantial failure rates.
+To test whether SpaceNet9 matcher rankings generalize to other datasets and modality pairs, we evaluate on SRIF (affine supervision, 600~pairs) using the same deterministic protocol family.
+This complements the SARptical retrieval evidence above.
+Because SpaceNet9, SRIF, and SARptical use different primary metrics (mean tie-point error, mean corner reprojection error, and AUROC respectively), computed at different image resolutions and scene scales, absolute errors are not comparable across datasets (a matcher's SRIF error being an order of magnitude above its SpaceNet9 error reflects the metric and dataset, not a performance drop); only relative rank ordering transfers.
+When comparing SRIF results, we report both the lowest mean corner reprojection error and the best zero-failure trade-off, since several methods reduce error at the cost of substantial failure rates.
 Table~\ref{tab:srif-ablation-results} reports rankings over the SpaceNet9-selected matcher pool.

 MA-ELoFTR achieves the lowest overall mean corner reprojection error on SRIF ($45.6$\,px, best observed under this protocol), though at a higher failure rate ($0.46$).
 Among zero-failure methods on SRIF, MINIMA-RoMa ($47.0$\,px, $0\%$ failure) shows the best accuracy--reliability trade-off.
 This pattern is consistent with improved cross-dataset robustness for MINIMA-RoMa, especially among zero-failure methods, though the datasets and primary metrics differ.
 Combined with the SARptical results above, MINIMA-RoMa shows the strongest zero-failure cross-dataset consistency among the evaluated methods, even though the SpaceNet9 top rank is shared by RoMa/XoFTR\@.
 On SRIF's easier splits (e.g., optical--optical), sparse detectors perform well because appearance differences are small; on harder modality gaps (optical--SAR, optical--infrared), detector-free dense matchers hold the advantage.
 Figure~\ref{fig:norm-matcher-heatmap} visualizes the normalization$\times$matcher interaction on SRIF: MINIMA-RoMa with Z-Score normalization achieves the lowest error, but the column-wise spread indicates that normalization sensitivity varies substantially across architectures.